johnkerl/miller/docs6/docs/manpage.md

        --right                  Right-justifies all fields for PPRINT output.

 SEPARATOR FLAGS
-       Separator options:

-           --rs     --irs     --ors              Record separators, e.g. 'lf' or '\\r\\n' --fs     --ifs     --ofs  --repifs    Field separators, e.g. comma --ps     --ips     --ops              Pair separators, e.g. equals sign
+       See the Separators doc page for more about record separators, field separators, and pair separators.
+Also see the File formats doc page, or `mlr help file-formats`, for more about the file formats Miller supports.

+       In brief:

+       * For DKVP records like `x=1,y=2,z=3`, the fields are separated by a comma, the key-value pairs are separated by a comma, and each record is separated from the next by a newline.
+       * Each file format has its own default separators.
+       * Most formats, such as CSV, don't support pair-separators: keys are on the CSV header line and values are on each CSV data line; keys and values are not placed next to one another.
+       * Some separators are not programmable: for example JSON uses a colon as a pair separator but this is non-modifiable in the JSON spec.
+       * You can set separators differently between Miller's input and output -- hence `--ifs` and `--ofs`, etc.

-       TODO: auto-detect is still TBD for Miller 6
+       TODO: auto-detect is still TBD for Miller 6.

        Notes about line endings:

        * Default line endings (`--irs` and `--ors`) are "auto" which means autodetect from the input file format, as long as the input file(s) have lines ending in either LF (also known as linefeed, `\n`, `0x0a`, or Unix-style) or CRLF (also known as carriage-return/linefeed pairs, `\r\n`, `0x0d 0x0a`, or Windows-style).
        * If both `irs` and `ors` are `auto` (which is the default) then LF input will lead to LF output and CRLF input will lead to CRLF output, regardless of the platform you're running on.
        * The line-ending autodetector triggers on the first line ending detected in the input stream.
 E.g. if you specify a CRLF-terminated file on the command line followed by an LF-terminated file then autodetected line endings will be CRLF.
        * If you use `--ors {something else}` with (default or explicitly specified) `--irs auto` then line endings are autodetected on input and set to what you specify on output.
        * If you use `--irs {something else}` with (default or explicitly specified) `--ors auto` then the output line endings used are LF on Unix/Linux/BSD/MacOSX, and CRLF on Windows.

        Notes about all other separators: